cerebis/qc3C/README.md

 jellyfish count -m 24 -s 2G -C -o 24mers.jf hic_reads.fq
 ```

+#### Running a QC analysis

-In either case, qc3C searches for evidence of proximity ligations to infer whether or not a generated library contains strong signal.
+In either mode, qc3C searches for evidence of proximity ligations to infer whether or not a generated library contains strong signal.
 Used after performing a small assessment sequencing run, this information allows researchers to choose to a full sequencing run that is more or less deep, or abandon a library entirely.

+For large data-sets, analysing the entire contents is likely unnecessary and we recommend looking at only subsample of observations using the `--sample-rate|-p` option.
+As little as 5% (`-p 0.05`) may be sufficient if there are millions of reads in your chosen dataset.

 Example usage for a library which used both Sau3AI and MluCI restriction enzymes

-**BAM mode**
+##### BAM mode
 ```$bash
 > qc3C bam --mean-insert 500 -enzyme Sau3AI --enzyme MluCI --bam hic_to_ref.bam

 ```
-**Kmer mode**
+##### Kmer mode
 ```$bash
 > qc3C kmer --mean-insert 500 -enzyme Sau3AI --reads hic_reads.fq --lib 24mers.jf
 ```

-**Command help**
+### Command line help

 ```$bash
 usage: qc3C [-h] [-V] {bam,kmer} ...